hellt/netdevops.me/blog/posts/2021/ovs-free-lacp.md

   - lacp
   - vrnetlab

-title: Transparently redirecting packets/frames between interfaces
 ---

+# Transparently redirecting packets/frames between interfaces

 Lately I have been consumed by an idea of running container-based labs that span containerized NOSes, classical VM-based routers and regular containers with a single and uniform UX.